cogini/prometheus_exometer/README.md

 or in your application initialization.

 Following is an example Cowboy "middleware" which uses an init function to create metrics.
-It uses the low leve `:exometer.update/2` since it knows that the metrics are there, though `PrometheusMiddleware.Metrics.update/2` would work as well.
+It uses the low level `:exometer.update/2` since it knows that the metrics are there, though `PrometheusMiddleware.Metrics.update/2` would work as well.

 ```elixir